guokai8/EnrichR/README.md

 # EnrichR
 Functional Enrichment Analysis and Network Construction
+#### PS: EnrichR will be changed as RichR shortly
 ## Description
 __EnrichR__ is a package can be used for functional enrichment analysis and network construction based on enrichment analysis results.
 It supported almost all species pubished by ENSEMBL and included with Bioconductor
 ## Dependencies